atharvacoolkarni/flight-analysis/README.md

 1. Can you detect cascading failures as delays in one airport create delays in others?
 1. Use the available variables to construct a model that predicts delays.

-You can read the full project report on https://atharvacoolkarni.github.io/projects/flight-analysis/
+You can read the full project report on <a href="https://atharvacoolkarni.github.io/projects/flight-analysis/" target="_blank">this page</a>.